Students Rights and Responsibilities Handbook

 5. Attendance and Enrollment

-We recognize that students may be absent from school for a variety of reasons, such as health issues or transportation difficulties.
-Our staff is ready to assist students and their families with any challenges they encounter in maintaining regular or timely school attendance.
-We monitor attendance daily, take note of absences, communicate to understand the reasons behind them, and partner to identify barriers and supports to ensure every student can attend school.
+We recognize that students may be absent from school for a variety of reasons.
+Our staff is ready to assist students and families with challenges.
+We monitor attendance daily, take note of absences, communicate with families, and help identify barriers and supports to ensure regular attendance.

 The Importance of Attendance

 Regular attendance is a crucial predictor of academic success and significantly impacts milestones such as 3rd-grade reading proficiency, 9th-grade performance, high school graduation, and overall life success.
-Chronic absenteeism, regardless of whether absences are excused or unexcused, is defined as missing 10 percent of the school year (18 days).
+Chronic absenteeism, whether absences are excused or unexcused, is defined as missing 10 percent of the school year (18 days).
 Only absences for student illness and/or medical appointments, religious holidays, and family emergencies are considered excused.
-When students are chronically absent, missing classroom instruction has a direct, negative correlation with academic achievement.
-Understanding the impact of chronic absenteeism empowers students, families, and communities to make informed decisions about school attendance.
+Understanding the impact of chronic absenteeism empowers students, families, and communities to make informed decisions.

-We are dedicated to providing an exceptional educational experience for our students, which includes improving attendance and reducing chronic absenteeism.
+We are dedicated to reducing chronic absenteeism.
 Students who struggle with attendance expectations will receive support and guidance to address the underlying issues.
 However, they may also face restrictions on participating in athletics or other extracurricular activities until their attendance improves.
 After 10 consecutive absences, whether excused or unexcused, a student will be withdrawn from school.
 To reset the count of consecutive days absent, a student must be present for at least half a day.

 How Parents/Guardians Can Help